ayhon/PIL-4/notes.md

  * `debug.traceback`, which builds an
  extended error message with a traceback

-# Chapter 17 - Modules and Packages
+# Chapter 17 - Modules and packages

 A module is "some code that can be loaded through the function `require` and that creates